MUSCL scheme: Linear reconstruction

-The algorithm is straight forward to implement.
+The algorithm is straightforward to implement.
 Once a suitable scheme for $F^*_{i + 1/2}$ has been chosen, such as the Kurganov and Tadmor scheme (see below), the solution can proceed using standard numerical integration techniques.

 Kurganov and Tadmor central scheme

 A precursor to the Kurganov and Tadmor (KT) central scheme, (Kurganov and Tadmor, 2000), is the Nessyahu and Tadmor (NT) a staggered central scheme, (Nessyahu and Tadmor, 1990).
 It is a Riemann-solver-free, second-order, high-resolution scheme that uses MUSCL reconstruction.
-It is a fully discrete method that is straight forward to implement and can be used on scalar and vector problems, and can be viewed as a Rusanov flux (also called the local Lax-Friedrichs flux) supplemented with high order reconstructions.
+It is a fully discrete method that is straightforward to implement and can be used on scalar and vector problems, and can be viewed as a Rusanov flux (also called the local Lax-Friedrichs flux) supplemented with high order reconstructions.
 The algorithm is based upon central differences with comparable performance to Riemann type solvers when used to obtain solutions for PDE's describing systems that exhibit high-gradient phenomena.

 The KT scheme extends the NT scheme and has a smaller amount of numerical viscosity than the original NT scheme.
 It also has the added advantage that it can be implemented as either a fully discrete or semi-discrete scheme.
 Here we consider the semi-discrete scheme.